-Serco Ltd have a Designated Safeguarding Lead with overall responsibility for Safeguarding.
+Serco Ltd. have a Designated Safeguarding Lead with overall responsibility for Safeguarding.
 Their responsibilities include:

-- Completion of a relevant Safeguarding qualification (including bi-annual refresher training) and to undertake regular CPD, including attending ETF's safeguarding forums and sessions with local Reat Coordinator, sharing the forums etc with the Designated Safeguarding Officers. - Updating the Serco Safeguarding Policy on an annual basis. - Ensuring at least one Designated Safeguarding Officer (DSO) to support both apprenticeships and AEB and who is qualified to an appropriate level. - Providing support and advice to staff (including DSOs) who share a concern or disclosure about a learner. - Maintaining appropriate records of concern, incident or disclosure on a secure central risk register. - Developing, delivering and reviewing staff training in safeguarding. - Ensuring all staff have up to date, relevant safeguarding training (including Serco Ltd.'s safeguarding training, the Home Office Prevent training and ETF's Side by Side modules). - Compiling and updating, with the DSO(s), a central list of relevant local agencies, police and other bodies who might need to be contacted with regards to safeguarding concerns. - Ensuring that all non-confidential documentation relating to Serco Ltd safeguarding policy and procedures is made available to all Serco staff involved in the delivery of our external apprenticeships and AEB provision as well as learners and providers. - Analyse information on the central register of safeguarding concerns to feed into continuous improvement of Serco training programmes, for example ensuring our Apprentice/Provider newsletters contains useful information to address common safeguarding themes.
+- Completion of a relevant Safeguarding qualification (including annual refresher training) and to undertake regular CPD, including attending ETF's safeguarding forums and sessions with local Prevent Coordinator, sharing the forums etc. with the Designated Safeguarding Officers. - Updating the Serco Safeguarding Policy on an annual basis. - Ensuring there is at least one Designated Safeguarding Officer (DSO) to support both apprenticeships and AEB and who is qualified to level three. - Providing support and advice to staff (including DSOs) who share a concern or disclosure about a learner. - Maintaining appropriate records of concern, incident or disclosure on a secure central risk register. - Developing, delivering and reviewing staff training in safeguarding. - Ensuring all staff complete safeguarding training as part of their induction and have up to date, relevant safeguarding training (including Serco Ltd.'s safeguarding training, the Home Office Prevent training and ETF's Side by Side modules). - Ensuring that all non-confidential documentation relating to Serco Ltd. safeguarding policy and procedures is made available to all Serco staff involved in the delivery of our external apprenticeships and AEB provision as well as learners and providers. - Analyse information on the central register of safeguarding concerns to feed into continuous improvement of Serco training programmes, for example, ensuring our Apprentice/Provider newsletters contains useful information to address common safeguarding themes.